 Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
-Investors should carefully read the Key Investor Information Document (KIID), Supplementary Information Document (SID), Terms & Conditions (T&Cs) and Scheme Particulars before making an investment decision.
-The fund invests in a small number of holdings and as such carries more risk than funds which invest across a larger number of holdings.
-This fund invests mainly in shares and it is likely to experience fluctuations in price which are larger than funds that invest only in bonds and/or cash.
-The KIID, SID, T&Cs and Scheme Particulars are available from Jupiter on request.
+Investors should carefully read the Key Investor Information Document (KIID), Supplementary Information Document (SID) and Scheme Particulars before making an investment decision.
+The KIID, SID and Scheme Particulars are available from Jupiter on request.
+This fund can invest more than 35% of its value in securities issued or guaranteed by an EEA state.
 For definitions please see the glossary of this factsheet or at www.jupiteram.com.